jlcarr/PIR_Wireless/README.md

       - **Method**: Same as the wireless "Experiment #8".
 But change the number of components used (removing extraneous LEDs).
       - **Result**: Using fewer extraneous LEDs seems to improve the range and data fidelity.
 Not by a huge amount though.

+## Todo
+- Draw up the circuit diagram
+- Test with the antenna soldered
+- Look into improving data encoding
+- Get PIR working more consistently with the ATTiny85
+- Try a voltage regulator

 ## Resources
 ### Circuit Design